SEES Undergraduate Programs

 Minor in Environmental Studies

 The minor in Environmental Studies is meant to complement a major in related fields and provide a perspective on how current environmental issues affect populations and society.
-Students must take Ensci 100 and 112, as well as Urbst 252, and 3 electives from
+Students must take Ensci 100 and Ensci 112, as well as Urbst 252, and three electives from the same list as provided for the major.

 Major in Geology